-- 2.8 To obtain OMHA approval of a team roster, the staff must include a minimum of a certified head coach, certified trainer and an administrative coordinator. - 2.9 Each OMHA team is permitted to roster up to FIVE bench staff members. - 2.10 Only rostered bench staff members are permitted to sign a game sheet and be present on the bench during a game. - 2.11 All CMHA rostered staff must obtain the certifications outlined in the Staff Selection Overview.
-The General Manager of Hockey Operations must approve any deviations from the certification criteria. - 2.12 Certified individual staff members, are required to be PRC compliant prior to being officially rostered as part of a CMHA team staff. - 2.13 The General Manager of Hockey Operations (or his designate) must approve all onice helpers/volunteers prior to their involvement with a team. - 2.14 All on-ice helpers will be required to: - submit a PRC which includes a vulnerable sector check - obtain on-ice volunteer OMHA insurance - complete the RiS certification prior to any involvement with a team.
+2.8 To obtain OMHA approval of a team roster, the staff must include a minimum of a certified head coach, and certified trainer.

+- 2.9 Each OMHA team is permitted to roster up to FIVE bench staff members. - 2.10 Only rostered bench staff members are permitted to sign a game sheet and be present on the bench during a game. - 2.11 All CMHA rostered staff must obtain the certifications outlined in the Staff Selection Overview.
+The General Manager of Hockey Operations & OMHA Rep. must approve any deviations from the certification criteria. - 2.12 Certified individual staff members, are required to be PRC compliant prior to being officially rostered as part of a CMHA team staff. - 2.13 The General Manager of Hockey Operations (or his designate) must approve all onice helpers/volunteers prior to their involvement with a team. - 2.14 All on-ice helpers will be required to: - submit a PRC which includes a vulnerable sector check - complete the RiS certification prior to any involvement with a team - Gender Identity & Expression